Beilong-Tang/laura_gpt_tse_wavlm/README.md

 [![Demo](https://img.shields.io/badge/Demo-green?&logo=youtube)](https://beilong-tang.github.io/LauraGPT_WavLM_TSE.demo/)

 :warning: This repository is under construction, and it now contains my personal code for operating on my server.
 I will clean it up after finishing my experiments.
-But it should contain the key codes for building a LauraGPT TSE Model now. :warning:
+But it should contain the key codes for building a LauraGPT TSE Model now.

 This repository contains the lauraGPT model for TSE and SE using WavLM Features.